mint-lang/mint-codemirror/README.md

     </td>
     <td>
       URLs for the JavaScript files that are needed for CodeMirror to work.
       This can come from a CDN or from local files.
-This should contian the base JavaScript and any other addons or modes that is required.
+This should contain the base JavaScript and any other addons or modes that is required.
     </td>
   </tr>